An Error Bound for the Time-Sliced Thawed Gaussian Propagation Method: Methods for Propagating Gaussian Wave Packets

 which are computationally less demanding than the variational equations of motion.
 This implies that $Z(t)=(Q(t),P(t))$ is a solution to the linearization of the classical equations of motion,

 where the function $h$ and the symplectic matrix $J$ are defined according to \eqref{eq:hamilton}.
 Moreover, we note that in the presence of a quadratic potential the above equations coincide with those in \eqref{eq:eq_motion}.
-The parametrization in terms of $Z=(Q,P)$ goes back to the work of Hagedorn, see \cite{Hagedorn:1980aa,Hagedorn:1998aa} and the matrix conditions in \eqref{eq:symplectic} ensure the correct normalization of the approximant $u\in\mathcal{M}$. \end{remark}

-In the next lemma we present the accuracy of the thawed Gaussian methods: \begin{lemma} Assume that \begin{itemize} \item the eigenvalues of the positive definite width matrix $\operatorname{Im}(C(t))$ are bounded from below by a constant $\rho>0$, for all $t\in[0,\tau]$. \item the potential function $V$ is three times continuously differentiable with a polynomially bounded third derivative. \end{itemize} Moreover, assume that $u(t)\in\mathcal{M}$ is an approximation to the Schr\"odinger equation that results from the thawed Gaussian method (variational or non-variational).
+The parametrization in terms of $Z=(Q,P)$ goes back to the work of Hagedorn, see \cite{Hagedorn:1980,Hagedorn:1998} and the matrix conditions in \eqref{eq:symplectic} ensure the correct normalization of the approximant $u\in\mathcal{M}$. \end{remark} The next lemma presents the accuracy of the thawed Gaussian methods and extends the results for the $L^2$-error for variational Gaussians in \cite[Theorem~3.5]{Lasser:2020} to non-variational Gaussians.
+We note that the first $L^2$-error for non-variational Gaussians was proved by Hagedorn, see \cite[Theorem~2.9]{Hagedorn:1998}. \begin{lemma} Assume that \begin{itemize} \item the eigenvalues of the positive definite width matrix $\operatorname{Im}(C(t))$ are bounded from below by a constant $\rho>0$, for all $t\in[0,\tau]$. \item the potential function $V$ is three times continuously differentiable with a polynomially bounded third derivative. \end{itemize} Moreover, assume that $u(t)\in\mathcal{M}$ is an approximation to the Schr\"odinger equation that results from the thawed Gaussian method (variational or non-variational).
 Then, there exists a positive constant $c^{(1)}>0$ such that the error between the approximant $u(t)$ and the solution $\psi(t)$ is bounded in the $L^2$-norm by

-where $c^{(1)}$ is independent of $\e$ and $t$ but depends on $\rho$. \end{lemma} The crucial ingredient for the proof is the fact that both the variational and the non-variational approximation are exact, provided that the potential is quadratic, see \cite[Proposition~3.2]{Lasser:2020aa}, and therefore the estimate in \eqref{eq:thawed1} follows from a bound on the defect for the cubic part of the potential. \begin{proof} Let $U_q\colon\R^d\to\R$ denote the second-order Taylor polynomial of $V$ at $q$ and let $W_q\colon\R^d\to\R$ be the corresponding remainder, i.e.,
+where $c^{(1)}$ is independent of $\e$ and $t$ but depends on $\rho$. \end{lemma} The crucial ingredient for the proof is the fact that both the variational and the non-variational approximation are exact, provided that the potential is quadratic, see \cite[Proposition~3.2]{Lasser:2020}, and therefore the estimate in \eqref{eq:thawed1} follows from a bound on the defect for the cubic part of the potential. \begin{proof} Let $U_q\colon\R^d\to\R$ denote the second-order Taylor polynomial of $V$ at $q$ and let $W_q\colon\R^d\to\R$ be the corresponding remainder, i.e.,

 Since the approximant $u(t)\in\mathcal{M}$ is the exact solution to

 we obtain

 where